 How long did this toll refining project take?

 Overall, this toll refining process took five months to complete.
-This included negotiating reasonable terms on behalf of the plant owner, breaking the project into over 40 sub lots for shipping and processing, several trips to the smelter for onsite reviews, and numerous independent assays throughout the process to maximize sub lot values.
+This included negotiating reasonable terms on behalf of the plant owner, breaking the project into over 40 sub-lots for shipping and processing, several trips to the processing facilities for onsite reviews, and numerous independent assays throughout the process to maximize sub-lot values.

 What should other plant owners look for in selecting a toll refining partner to broker your project?